neu-rah/ArduinoMenu/README.md

 ===========
 AVR generic menu/interactivity system

+##purpose
+Full automated navigation system calling user funtions.
+With this system you can define menus, submenus, input fields and other iteration objects that deal with all input/output and can call user defined handler as a result of user iteration.
+The user function can be operated as a single action called on click/enter or as a event driven function responding to focus In/Out or Enter/Esc events.
+The system is designed as a non blocking polling system, allowing parallel task to run.

 ## Features

+- Small footprint on RAM and time.
 - Wide variety of input/output devices supported.
-- Low memory usage, strings and options list stored to PROGMEM
+- Low memory usage, using PROGMEM on systems where its is available.
-- Easy to define menus.
+- Easy to define menus (macros).
 - Minimalistic user code base.
-- Field to edit values hooked to existing program variables.
+- Fields edit values hooked to existing program variables (references).
-- Fields can edit variables of any type.
+- Fields can edit variables of any type (templates).
 - Reflexive fields, showing variable changes (experimental).
 - Numerical field edit and range validation.
 - User functions called on regular options or field edit.
-- Attachable functions to menu enter (experimental).
 - Customizable (colors and cursors).
-- Able to work over Serial stream for regular or debug mode.
+- Able to work over Serial stream IO as a base level.
 - modularity, support for different devices in separate include files.
+- static allocation of RAM, avoiding heap fragmentation, all RAM needed to operate the system is allocated at program statup.
+- events available for menus and prompts
+- simply returns when no input available and no draw needed
+- lazy drawing, only draws when changed, avoiding time consumption and flicking.

+## Limitations

+- when using macros the menu is limited to 16 options (current macro limnit).
+- menus **must** have at least 2 options.
+- maximum 256 options

+## Base

+- Character based information display.
+- Line based menu organization.
+- Stream IO + specializations.

 [![IMAGE ALT TEXT](https://img.youtube.com/vi/wHv5sU-HXVI/2.jpg)](https://youtu.be/wHv5sU-HXVI "Arduino menu 2.0 fields video") [![IMAGE ALT TEXT](https://img.youtube.com/vi/W-TRCziF67g/2.jpg)](https://youtu.be/W-TRCziF67g "Arduino menu basic features video")